aryna-yukhnevich/dev/README.md

 ```
 **Tooling Environment Configuration**:
 - in the `name` parameter, enter the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located.
-- in the `account_id` parameter, enter the ID of your AWS account.
-- in the `region` parameter, enter the region name of your AWS account.
+- in the `account_id`, `region` parameters, enter AWS region and account ID for this Tolling environment.
 - in the `metrics_collection_interval_min`, enter an interval (in minutes) for extracting metrics from monitored environments.
 - in the `digest_report_period_hours`, indicate how many recent hours should be covered in the daily digest report.
 Defaults to `24` hours.
 - in the `digest_cron_expression`, enter the cron schedule to trigger the daily digest report.
 Defaults to `cron(0 8 * * ? *)`, every day at 8am UTC. \